 Tax Representation Service is a highly specialized consulting service and one that we have offered…successfully for years at Brennan and Company CPA, PC.
-Our first tax representation case was a 1998 OIC case (Offer-in-Compromise) which we won.
+Our first tax representation case was a 1998 OIC tax representation case which we won.
 We have since handled other successful tax representation cases.

-The IRS acceptance rate for a negotiated settlement of tax debts is historically lower than 35% out of 100.
+The IRS acceptance rate for a negotiated settlement of tax debts is historically lower than 35%.

 This is not to say you won’t ever qualify for a negotiated tax settlement.
 This is not a reason you should avoid a negotiated tax debt settlement.
 However, the likelihood of obtaining a negotiated settlement of your tax debt is never guaranteed.